A.J. Brown Player Prop Bets for NFL Week 10 | Tennessee vs. New Orleans 11/14/2021

 - Brown has seen the ball thrown his way six times in the red zone this season, 14.6% of his team's 41 red zone pass attempts.

-- The Titans have thrown the ball in 50.5% of their plays from scrimmage this year while running the ball 49.5% of the time.
+- The Titans have thrown the ball in 50.5% of their plays from scrimmage this year while staying on the ground 49.5% of the time.
 This offensive attack ranks fourth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Brown's matchup with the Saints.